graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 <!--
 - For our demo today, we needed to choose a domain that would showcase all these features effectively:
 - A simple blog platform that everyone understands
-- We'll have two services: one for users with profiles and authentication, and one for posts with real-time features
+- We'll have two services: users and posts
 - The users service will demonstrate field-level security by placing email addresses behind authentication,
 - while the posts service will show off role-based authorization and real-time notifications.
 - This domain will serve us great to demonstrate federation, security, and the scalability features